FREE DOWNLOAD: A Patient's Guide To Healing With Ketamine

 Bipolar depression is a type of depression characterized by extreme mood swings.
 Patients with bipolar depression may experience periods of intense mania, followed by episodes of deep sadness and despair.

 This type of depression can be complicated to treat, as the patient’s moods can change rapidly and without warning.
-As a result, it can be challenging for doctors to find the right treatment plan for each individual patient.
+As a result, it can be challenging for doctors to find the right treatment plan for each patient.

 What Are the Symptoms of Bipolar Depression?